ShaneT2010/rtos-safe-bus-scheduler/DEVELOPMENT_LOG.md

 ## 5. Engineering Change Order (ECO) & Phase 6 Architecture Decision

 ### 5.1 Root Cause of Architectural Shift
-During the architectural design of Phase 6.1 (Multi-Sensor Bus Chain), a critical hardware limitation was identified within the standard DHT22 (AM2302) specifications:
+During the architectural design of Phase 6.1 (Multi-Sensor Bus Chain), we resolved the architectural contradiction between multi-node verification scaling and physical hardware asset constraints (the user inventory exclusively consists of point-to-point physical DHT22 sensors without hardware addressing IDs):
-1. **Lack of Hardware Addressing**: Unlike standard Dallas/Maxim 1-Wire protocols (e.g., DS18B20), the DHT22 does not possess a unique factory-lasered 64-bit ROM ID.
-2. **Bus Contention/Collision**: Directly shorting multiple DHT22 data pins onto a single GPIO line results in catastrophic electrical contention, as all sensors respond simultaneously to a single master Start signal.
+1. **The Core Dilemma**: True multi-drop scaling requires a collision-arbitration protocol (like Maxim 1-Wire), but deploying proprietary 1-Wire hardware would invalidate the existing physical DHT22 hardware pipeline and test setup.
+2. **Co-Verification Paradigm Resolution**: Instead of adding physical chips, we re-architected Phase 6.1 into a **Software-Defined Dual-Protocol Co-Verification Platform**.
+We use the Pre-Silicon simulation domain (Track A) to execute advanced multi-node 1-Wire protocols, while retaining backward-compatibility with the physical point-to-point DHT22 hardware in the Post-Silicon domain (Track B).

-### 5.2 Industry-Standard Paradigm Selection
+### 5.2 Implementation Strategy: Unified Dual-Protocol Driver Architecture
-To achieve multi-sensor bus scalability under strict pin-count constraints (1-Wire Topology) using a single physical sensor footprint for verification, we reject the naive multi-GPIO approach (Parallel Routing) and adopt the **Software-Defined 1-Wire Emulation Platform**.
-This mirrors industry practices at major silicon vendors (e.g., MediaTek, NXP) where software drivers abstract missing hardware blocks via deterministic algorithmic modeling.
+The firmware is refactored into a clean, polymorphic interface layer.
+The files `1-wire.c` and `1-wire.h` are established as an advanced functional superset:
+*   **Pre-Silicon Simulation Mode (Track A)**: The firmware activates its **1-Wire Engine**.
+It interacts with a virtual `tri1` Wired-AND net within the SystemVerilog testbench containing multiple virtual slave devices, executing the full Binary Tree Search ROM algorithm to stress-test the `SysTick` defensive window under extreme timing congestion.
+*   **Post-Silicon Physical Mode (Track B)**: The firmware seamlessly toggles to **Legacy DHT22 Engine**.
+It runs on the physical STM32F411 MCU and interfaces directly with the real physical DHT22 hardware, ensuring that the oscilloscope and logic analyzer capture valid physical pulse widths ($26\ \mu\text{s}$ and $70\ \mu\text{s}$) without protocol mismatch.

 ### 5.3 Retroactive Impact on Phase 1 & Phase 4 (Track A Refactoring)
-To support this paradigm, we must retroactively modify our Pre-Silicon SV environment and firmware layer:
-*   **Phase 1 Refactoring (`bus_transaction.sv`)**: Upgrade the constrained random generator to switch from generating a single generic pulse train to generating an **8-bit Family Code + 48-bit Serial Number + 8-bit CRC** sequence, simulating a standard 1-Wire ROM structure.
+*   **Phase 1 Refactoring (`bus_transaction.sv` & `bus_assertions.sv`)**:
+    *   Upgraded the SystemVerilog transaction generation layer to generate dual-mode sequences: standard legacy DHT22 timing streams and 64-bit 1-Wire structured ROM frames (**8-bit Family Code + 48-bit Serial Number + 8-bit CRC**).
-*   **Phase 4 Refactoring (`SysTick Defending`)**: The defensive window calculation must be retroactively updated.
-Instead of guarding a single $6.2\,\text{ms}$ point-to-point transaction, the SysTick avoidance algorithm must now dynamically calculate a **multi-node execution window** to prevent preemption during the execution of the recursive **1-Wire Binary Tree Search Algorithm**.
+    *   Re-engineered SVA assertion blocks with an operational flag (`is_1wire_mode`) to prevent high-frequency 1-Wire search bit-slots from tripping legacy DHT22 timing monitors.
+*   **Phase 4 Refactoring (`SysTick` Window Defending)**:
+    *   The `SysTick->VAL` safe-window calculation inside `vTask_Sensor` was refactored from a fixed, static point-to-point $6.2\ \text{ms}$ delay guard to a **dynamically parameterized calculation engine**.
+    *   When running 1-Wire tree traversals in simulation, it dynamically protects individual critical bit-slots (Read/Write/Compare steps) within bounded critical sections.
+When running the physical DHT22, it switches back to protecting the total single-frame transaction window.

 ### 5.4 Algorithmic Implementation: 1-Wire Search ROM (Binary Tree Traversal)
-The firmware will implement the classical **Maxim-Dallas 1-Wire Search ROM Algorithm**.
-The master resolves bit collisions by performing a deterministic binary tree traversal:
+The newly introduced `firmware/one_wire_search.c` (and its headers) implements the classical **Maxim-Dallas 1-Wire Search ROM Algorithm** to systematically enumerate all concurrent nodes during simulation.
+The collision resolution handles bit-level conflicts via deterministic binary tree traversal:
-1. The master reads two bits for every node position: the target bit and its complement.
+1. For every bit position in the 64-bit ROM ID, the master executes two consecutive read slots (the target bit and its complement) over the virtual Wired-AND bus.
-2. **00 Collision Detected**: If both bits are `0`, it indicates that multiple sensors are on the line with conflicting IDs at this bit position.
+2. **00 Collision Detection**: If both read operations yield a `0`, the master captures a structural collision, indicating multiple virtual sensors are driving conflicting bit values (`0` and `1`) at this specific ID coordinate.
-3. The master dynamically branches left (`0`) or right (`1`), pushing the alternative path onto a tracking stack, systematically discovering all virtual sensor nodes on the single line.
+3. **Deterministic Branching & Window Defending**: The master resolves the conflict by explicitly pushing one direction onto an internal tracking stack to discover the alternative nodes in subsequent search iterations.
+The `SysTick->VAL` engine tracks the remaining execution budget prior to each branch to guarantee that no FreeRTOS preemption splits the atomic bit-comparison loop.